Ameba-AIoT/ameba-iot-docs/amebalite/en/application_note/audio_codec/audio/src/audio.rst

 Control Interfaces
 ^^^^^^^^^^^^^^^^^^^^
 Audio Control Interfaces include RTAudioControl interfaces to interact with audio control HAL.
-RTAudioControl provides interfaces to set and get hardware volume, set output device, and so on.
-The interfaces lie in :file:`{SDK}/component/audio/interfaces/audio/audio_control.h` The interfaces have specific descriptions, read them before use.
+RTAudioControl provides interfaces to set and get hardware volume, set output device, and so on, which lie in ``{SDK}/component/audio/interfaces/audio/audio_control.h``.
+The interfaces have specific descriptions, read them before using.

 Using RTAudioControl
 **********************